 Favorite Kosher Dill Pickles

 I’ve been “puttin’ up” again, y’all!
-This time it’s our favorite kosher dill pickles.
+This time, it’s our favorite kosher dill pickle recipe.
 And when I say favorite, I really mean these are a favorite.

 My daughter and grandson almost beg for these pickles every year.
 As a matter of fact, my old recipe notes say that the summer before our grandson was born, I put up 30 quarts of these dills.
-By the time he arrived in September over half of them were gone.
+By the time he arrived in September, more than half of them were gone.

 I have lots of pickling and preserving recipes like my Pickled Okra, Basic Salsa, and Home Canned Tomatoes.
 Some I make only occasionally, but these Kosher Dills are a must for every summer!